Gunnvant/text_representation/index.Rmd

 * NLP and aspect extraction
   * What do people talk about in Amazon reviews?
 * Word vectors and Aspect Synonyms
-  * Amazon reviews continued
+  * Do people mention food more than ambience in hotel reviews?
-* Lexicon based sentiment analysis
+* Aspect based sentiment analysis
   * Tying the loose ends
+* What I didn't talk about?
+  * You can use labelled data
+  * Fine tune sentiment analysis using NLP parse

 --- .class #id

-## Pre-reqisites
+## Pre-requisites
 You have python anaconda installed along with spacy and textblob.If so, all the codes are hosted <a href="https://github.com/Gunnvant/code_demos">here</a>, please download this repo.

 If not I have created a lab environment.
 This cloud instance takes around 3-4 minutes to spin up, so you can <a href="https://mybinder.org/v2/gh/Gunnvant/code_demos/master">click</a> here and start the lab